SAFETAG/SAFETAG/en/adids/introduction/synthesis.md

 ### Synthesis

-Open discussion	- if there is not much energy or conversation, consider introducing some topics for discussion such as:
+Open discussion	- or consider introducing some topics for discussion such as:

   * Organizational Change experiences of the participants - both failures and successes
   * Risks inherent in performing digital security work for at-risk organizations, pros and cons